-A course used to satisfy the Cultural Diversity in the U.S. Requirement may be double counted toward other requirements in the General Education Curriculum (except for the Writing and Foreign Language Requirements) as well as toward the Major.
+A course used to satisfy the Cultural Diversity in the U.S. Requirement may not be double counted toward the Cross-Cultural Analysis, Writing or Foreign Language Requirements.
+However, a course fulfilling this requirement may be doubled counted toward any other General Education requirement as well as a major or minor.

 Pre-College credit, transfer credit, credit away and credit earned studying abroad may be counted toward the Cultural Diversity in the U.S. Requirement.
+A few courses are approved for both the Cross-Cultural Analysis and the Cultural Diversity in the U.S. Requirements, in which case a student may count it toward either requirement but will still have to take a second course to fulfill the other one.